rucliujn/JDsearch/README.md

 - history_type_list: the sequence of interaction levels in  user histories. (including ORD(purchase), CLICK(click), CART(add to cart) and FLW(follow))
 - history_time_list: the sequence of time interval after the last behavior in user histories. (the first one is 0) (including the test query, thus the list's length is one more longer than other history lists)

-An example and its explanation is shown as follows:
+A pseudo example and its explanation is shown as follows:
 ```
 12^X32^X56     456_457_789    3.0_0.0_0.0    323^X328^X196_-1_12^X54  889_256_345    ORD_CLICK_CART 0_12_4_5
 ```